Where can I really work as a biochemistry industrial training (IT) student in Nigeria in 2020?

 You don’t have to worry again, because you’re at the right place.

-Being an industrial training student in the past and also a biochemistry final year student also, I will teach you in brief what biochemistry is all about, skills needed as a biochemistry industrial training student and where you could undergo your own industrial training in Nigeria.
+Being an industrial training student in the past and also a biochemistry graduate also, I will teach you in brief what biochemistry is all about, skills needed as a biochemistry industrial training student and where you could undergo your own industrial training in Nigeria.

 What Is Biochemistry?
 It’s Philosophy & Objectives In Nigeria